dantaeyoung/metatool-attentional-mediums-fa24/www/README.md

 ## Challenges

 - Each web page is meant to be a brief crash course / tutorial.
 Some of them contain challenges or deliberately broken elements.
 Please open each one and complete it!

+## Submit a pull request

+When you're done, please submit a pull request!
+A 'pull request' proposes changes to the parent or 'upstream' repository from your forked repo.
+- Follow the following steps: [https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork]